shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 Here is important to override constructors arguments type hint.
 Instead of abstract classes from `\Shopsys\FrameworkBundle\Component\Elasticsearch` you need to replace it with our new implementation (`CategoryExportScheduler`, `CategoryIndex`).

-Implementation of `getSubscribedEvents()` is desired to use `exportScheduledRows()` from abstract class but also we can implement in by ourselves.
+We have to implement `getSubscribedEvents()` which is desired to listening for kernel response and then call parent's method `exportScheduledRows()` with the right priority.
+More information about subscribers can be found in [Symfony documentation](https://symfony.com/doc/current/event_dispatcher.html#creating-an-event-subscriber).

 ```php
 declare(strict_types=1);